pindexis/marker/README.md

 - Portability across supported shells: you can use bookmarked commands in both Bash and Zshell.

 ## Usage
-- `Ctrl-k`: Mark the current written string in the command line.
+- `Ctrl-space`: search for commands that match the current written string in the command-line.
-- `Ctrl-space`: search for commands that match the current written string.
+- `Ctrl-k` (or `marker add`): Mark the current written string in the command line.
 - `Ctrl-t`: place the cursor at the next placeholder, identified by '{{anything}}'
 - `marker remove`: remove a bookmark